Iowa-Sate-Senior-Design-Dec-2021-Team-7/BBGreenZigbeeCape/README.md

 	- hardware: for pcb designs created and other hardware-specific resources
 	- firmware: for code being deployed on the BeagleBone Green Gateway, IoT cape, or other created daughter boards
 	- software: for code not being deployed on a hardware module. i.e. web-servers, apps, and other non-controller code
-	- docs: for project documents and classwork
+	- docs: for project documents

 ---